-Impaired melatonin secretion may play a role in premenstrual syndromeDecember 19th, 2012 in Medical research /
+Impaired melatonin secretion may play a role in premenstrual syndromeDecember 19, 2012 in Medicine & Health / Medical research

 A new study by Douglas Mental Health University Institute researchers shows altered body rhythms of the hormone melatonin in Premenstrual dysphoric disorder (PMDD) women with insomnia.
 This finding may help explain some of the sleep disruptions experienced by women with PMDD, also known as premenstrual syndrome.
 PMDD is a mood disorder which appears in the week preceding menses, and affects about 3-8% of women.
 PMDD sufferers can experience depression, tension, and irritability of sufficient intensity to interfere with daily activities and relationships.
 Disturbed sleep is also a common symptom of the disorder, with up to 70% of patients frequently reporting either poor sleep quality with increased awakenings or excessive sleepiness during the symptomatic phase.